tufangorel/performance_tips/README.md

 **-** Prefer Atomic classes which utilize &quot;Compare and Swap&quot; instead of synchronized methods when appropriate.

-**-** Use jconsole utility to learn about the total number and status of currently running threads of a Java process.
+**-** Use jconsole utility to learn about the total number of currently running threads of a Java process.

-**-** To take a full thread dump of a running application use jstack with a process-id.
+**-** To take a full thread dump of a running Java process use jstack with a process-id.

 > jstack 11256 </br>
 2021-08-01 17:43:36 </br>